1971 Eisenhower Dollar

 Description

 The 1971 Eisenhower Dollar is a dollar produced at the Philadelphia Mint as part of the Eisenhower Dollars 1971-1978 series.
-Total mintage reached 47.8 million.
-The obverse features Dwight D. Eisenhower facing left, while the reverse displays an eagle landing on the moon with an olive branch in its talons, commemorating the Apollo 11 lunar landing.
-Designed by Frank Gasparro/Michael Collins & James Cooper.
+With a mintage of 47.8 million, this is a less common issue — ranked 4th of 5 mint variants by mintage, with 36% of production.
+The obverse features Dwight D. Eisenhower facing left and the reverse displays an eagle landing on the moon with an olive branch in its talons, commemorating the Apollo 11 lunar landing.
+First year of the Eisenhower Dollar, the last large-size U.S. dollar coin.
+The 40% silver San Francisco issue was sold in "blue pack" (uncirculated) and "brown pack" (proof) packaging.
+Struck at the original U.S. Mint facility, in continuous operation since 1792.
+Estimated market value ranges from $1 to $8 depending on grade and condition.
 Struck in 75% copper, 25% nickel over a pure copper center, weighing 22.7 grams, 38.5 mm in diameter, with a reeded edge.
 Cataloged as PCGS #7406.
-The Eisenhower Dollar honored both President Eisenhower and the Apollo 11 moon landing, combining the two themes on a single coin.
-The 40% silver blue-pack and brown-pack variants are collected avidly.
-The 1972 Type 2 (high-relief moon) and various die varieties add interest to this short series.

 External References